-Why missing calls costs you the year
+Why does missing calls cost you the year?

 Add the lifetime value of the customers you would have kept after that first job, the referrals they would have brought, and the reviews they would have written, and the number gets ugly.
 The other trade in your area picking up first, every time, is the trade that wins.